jrhea/imp/README.md

 # Imp: 😈 Eth2 Network Agent 😈

+## WARNING:  REPO IS CURRENTLY NOT BEING MAINTAINED

 **Imp** is a semi-autonomous network agent designed to crawl the eth2 network an collect data that will be used to monitor the network health in realtime.

 **WARNING** Code is not in a stable state.
 The project is used for adhoc data collection and will NOT be easy to get working.
 Sorry...I haven't decided what the long term plans are.